jbuehl/homealone/docs/README.scheduler.md

 Schedule("porchLightsOnSunset", [
         ("sunset", porchLightsOnJob)])
 ```
 2. Run the back lawn sprinklers for 20 minutes.
+The sprinkler valve Control is turned on, then a Control that delays for 20 minutes is enabled, and finally the sprinkler valve Control is turned off.
 It will run when called by another Job or manually run.
 ```
 Job("backLawnJob", [Task(backLawnValve, On),
                     Task(delayControl, 20),
                     Task(backLawnValve, Off)])
 ```
 3. Run all sprinklers three days a week at 5PM during the months of April through October.
+Assume that Jobs similar to the previous example have been defined for all sprinkler valves.
 ```
 Job("weeklySprinklersJob", [backLawnJob, backBedsJob,
                             frontLawnJob, gardenJob])